How To Select The Best Credit Card Machine For Your Business

 Connectivity options

-How will your card reader go online?
-If you’re operating in a small space, just Bluetooth might be fine, but if you, it’s always good to have WiFi connectivity just in case.
+How will your card reader go live online?
+If you’re operating in a small space, just Bluetooth might be fine, but it’s always good to have WiFi connectivity just in case.
 Meanwhile, if you have a whole POS terminal setup or process a lot of payments, you might want to have Ethernet as an option to ensure minimal connectivity issues.

 Integration with existing systems

 Make sure your new provider adapts and streamlines your current workflow.
 That way, you’ll be set up for success.
-To do that, find out what software and services can be integrated with your future payment processor, and if they have publicly-accessible APIs in case you have manpower to create custom integrations.
+To do that, find out what software and services can be integrated with your future payment processor and if they have publicly-accessible APIs in case you have the manpower to create custom integrations.
 Make sure the sky’s the limit!

 Fees structures

-Another important element to take into account is the pricing for using a credit card processor: are there hidden costs like start-up, early cancellation, or monthly minimum fees?
+Another important element to take into account is the pricing for using a credit card processor: Are there hidden costs like start-up, early cancellation, or monthly minimum fees?
 How competitive are the transaction fees and processing rates?
 At Stax, we’re fully transparent about our fees, offering an easy-to-understand subscription-based pricing model, with no hidden fees.
 So if your potential provider isn’t up-front about their costs, you might want to look elsewhere.

 Customer support